 If your child’s blocked tear duct does not resolve itself, your child may need a greater level of medical care.
 A doctor may recommend nasolacrimal duct probing.
 This involves the doctor inserting a small probe through your child’s tear duct into their nose to widen the passage.
 A doctor may be able to do this with a local anesthetic for your child, or it may require general anesthesia.

 If the probing procedure does not help the blocked tear duct, your child may need another procedure.
 There are varying types of procedures.
-Many have low complication rates and do not require overnight hospitalization.
+Many have

 See a pediatrician right away if your newborn develops watery eyes, as they may be a sign of a more serious condition, like pink eye.
 Newborn pink eye caused by a bacterial infection needs to be treated within 24 hours of symptoms.